jwokaty/bugphyzz/inst/scripts/README.md

 | functionname | The name of the function (unexported) in bugphyzz. |
 | source_link |  Link to the source spreadsheet on Google Docs. |

 ## [spreadsheet_links.tsv](./spreadsheet_links.tsv)

 Links for datasets in spreadsheets that are already in tidy format.
-These datsets are imported with the physiologies function (no exported).

 Columns: